 But another vessel named Chesapeake should have been in the news that month as well.
 This boat made a little test run from Baltimore to Annapolis on June 13.
 Then she did a sort of soft-opening day trip to Rock Hall on June 19.
 Finally, the next week, she settled into regular duty, hauling cargo and passengers between Baltimore and Frenchtown, a town on the Elk River in Cecil County, Md. (it no longer exists).

 She was an odd duck, this Chesapeake.
 She was 137 feet long and 21 feet wide.
 She weighed in at 183 tons.
 She had a mast and sail, like the other sailing boats of her day.
 Unlike them, she also had a smokestack, a big boiler, a noisy crosshead steam engine, and a 10-foot-wide paddlewheel.
+She wasn’t the first steamboat ever, or the first steamboat in America, but she was the first on our Chesapeake Bay.

 No big headlines greeted the first steamboat ever to appear on the Chesapeake Bay.
 Who knew back then that steam power would set off an economic and social revolution destined to transform the region–and the whole country, really?
 Here on Delmarva, the speed and reliability of steamboats soon brought enormous gains to folks working in agriculture, seafood, canneries, and numerous other businesses.
 This was true in big cities and small towns alike.
 By 1900 or so, there would be more than 500 steamships crisscrossing the Bay and its rivers, calling at 300 different landings.
 Produce, products, people–most everything moved by steam.